mamnuya/IntersectionalBias-IndoAryanLang_Role_Gender_Religion/README.md

 data/intersectional_identity_dataset_full.json holds our full raw dataset.

 ### Finding Biased Associations
-sentimentAnalysis_entryCount.py: prints the negative sentiment term that occur with their corresponding identities.
+sentimentAnalysis_entryCount.py: cleans the dataset and prints the negative sentiment term that occur with their corresponding identities.
 Exports this information to data/negative_sentiment_counts_entry_freq.json.
 Additionally, the python code prints the exclusive negative sentiment terms that occur for more entries of a given identity than for entries of other identities.
 At the end, it prints the counts and metrics for each identity field.

 ### Finding Top Associations (no bias)
-findIdentityAssociations.py: finds the top 25 unigram, bigrams, and trigrams for each identity that occurs for more than 2 generations for that identity.
+findIdentityAssociations.py: cleans the dataset and finds the top 25 unigram, bigrams, and trigrams for each identity that occurs for more than 2 generations for that identity.
 This exports information to data/identity_marker_counts_25.json

 exclusiveIdentityAssociations.py finds the finds the unigram, bigrams, and trigrams from the top 25 associations that occurs as the top association that occur in more entries for a given identity than any other identities. exports information to data/identity_trends.json.
 Then, prints the ngrams (from most common to least common) with an identity it corresponds to the most, and the list of identities for which it also often occurs.